jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 - have not been accustomed to regulate their natural sentiments by general rules. -->

-25 Sometimes, we approve of punishment merely for society's general interest.
-This is true for the breaches of civil police or military discipline.
+{{< s v="25" >}} Sometimes, we approve of punishment merely for society's general interest.
+- This is true for the breaches of civil police or military discipline.

 Such crimes do not immediately nor directly hurt anyone.
-But their remote consequences might produce a great disorder in society.
+- But their remote consequences might produce a great disorder in society.

-For example, a sentinel who falls asleep on his watch, suffers death by the laws of war because such carelessness might endanger the whole army.
-This severity may appear necessary and, thus, be just and proper.
-When an individual's preservation is inconsistent with the safety of a multitude, it is most just that the many should be preferred to the one.
-Yet this punishment, no matter how necessary, always appears to be excessively severe.
-The natural atrocity of this crime seems so little, but the punishment seems so great.
-This makes it very difficult for us to reconcile to it.
+For example, a sentinel who falls asleep on his watch can be executed according to the laws of war.
+- This is because such carelessness might endanger the whole army.
+- This severity might appear just and proper.

+When an individual's preservation is inconsistent with the multitude's safety, then the many should be preferred to the one.

+Yet this punishment always appears to be excessively severe.
+- The natural atrocity of this crime seems so small, but the punishment seems so great.
+- This makes it very difficult for us to reconcile to it.

 The sentinel's carelessness appears very blamable.
 Yet it does not naturally excite enough resentment for us to take revenge.
 A man of humanity must exert his whole firmness and resolution before he can inflict it or let it be inflicted by others.

-However, he does not look on the just punishment of an ungrateful murderer in this way. <!-- His heart applauds the just retaliation due to such detestable crimes. --> He would be very enraged if his crime escaped unpunished.
+However, he does not look on the just punishment of an ungrateful murderer in this way. <!-- His heart applauds the just retaliation due to such detestable crimes. -->

+He would be very enraged if his crime escaped unpunished.
 A wise man's very different feelings on those different punishments is a proof that his rejection of the one is based on different principles from his approbation of the other.
 He looks on the sentinel as an unfortunate victim who must be devoted to the safety of many.
 But he would still be glad to save him.

 He is only sorry that the interest of the many opposes it.
 But he would be very angry if the murderer escapes punishment.
 He would call on God to avenge that crime in another world<!-- , which mankind's injustice had neglected to chastise on earth. -->

-26 We are unable to think how injustice can be punished in this life.
+{{< s v="26" >}} We are unable to think how injustice can be punished in this life.
 This is why Nature teaches us to hope that it will be punished in a life to come.
 Religion authorises us to expect this.

 <!-- Society's order cannot be maintained with such injustice. -->
 Our sense of its demerit pursues it even beyond the grave.
 However, we still think that God's justice still requires that He should avenge the injuries of the widow and the fatherless who are so often insulted with impunity.